liquity/dev/README.md

 docker kill liquity
 ```

-### Configuring a public Dev UI
+### Configuring a public frontend

-If you're planning to publicly host Dev UI, you might need to pass the Docker container some extra configuration in the form of environment variables.
+If you're planning to publicly host a frontend, you might need to pass the Docker container some extra configuration in the form of environment variables.

 #### FRONTEND_TAG

-If you want to receive a share of the LQTY rewards earned by users of your Dev UI, set this variable to the Ethereum address you want the LQTY to be sent to.
+If you want to receive a share of the LQTY rewards earned by users of your frontend, set this variable to the Ethereum address you want the LQTY to be sent to.

 #### INFURA_API_KEY

 This is an optional parameter.
-If you'd like your Dev UI to use Infura's [WebSocket endpoint](https://infura.io/docs/ethereum#section/Websockets) for receiving blockchain events, set this variable to an Infura Project ID.
+If you'd like your frontend to use Infura's [WebSocket endpoint](https://infura.io/docs/ethereum#section/Websockets) for receiving blockchain events, set this variable to an Infura Project ID.

 ### Setting a kickback rate

-The kickback rate is the portion of LQTY you pass on to users of your Dev UI.
+The kickback rate is the portion of LQTY you pass on to users of your frontend.
 For example with a kickback rate of 80%, you receive 20% while users get the other 80.
 Before you can start to receive a share of LQTY rewards, you'll need to set this parameter by making a transaction on-chain.

-It is highly recommended that you do this while running Dev UI locally, before you start hosting it publicly:
+It is highly recommended that you do this while running a frontend locally, before you start hosting it publicly:

 ```
 docker run --name liquity -d --rm -p 3000:80 \